Dr. Keith J. Roberts

 Multiscale Coastal Ocean Mesh Generation

-I led the development of OceanMesh2D, a software library to semi-automatically build unstructured meshes for numerical simulation of regional and global coastal ocean domains.
+I led and continue the development of OceanMesh2D, a software library to semi-automatically build unstructured meshes for numerical simulation of regional and global coastal ocean domains.
 The primary focus is to enable users to quickly build highly multiscale meshes that are used with FEM models like ADCIRC, SCHISM, MIKE and TELEMAC to predict wind- and wave- driven coastal flooding.
 The meshing software supports end-to-end workflows (e.g., from DEMS and (un)simplified ESRI Shapefiles to numerical simulation-ready models).
 Workflows to build these models are embedded in short scripts within the MATLAB programming language and a number of MATLAB-based utilities are provided for developing ADCIRC models.

 A Python version of this code is being developed here oceanmesh and as a plugin in community version of SMS.